- Income Tax for NRIs in India - Rules, Exemptions & Deductions

 How is Tax Deducted at Source?

-Firstly tenants must have a TAN.
+Tenants must have a TAN for the smooth deduction of TDS.
 This TAN stands for the tax account number and this can be received via the NSDL website.
 As soon as you receive the TAN or the tax account number, the tenant can easily deduct tax each month and pay the remaining amount that needs to be paid to the landlord.

-Also, as per rule, the tax must be paid by the 7th of the following calendar month, and for the month of March, TDS must be paid by 30th April.
+Also, as per the rule, the tax must be paid by the 7th of the following calendar month, and for the month of March, TDS must be paid by the 30th of April.

 How to File TDS Returns on Payment Made to Non-Resident?

-Tenant must file a TDS return and this needs to be done within a month.
+Tenants must file a TDS return, and this needs to be done within a month.
 This month is counted from the end of each quarter for the TDS paid to the NRI.
-For example, you must file returns by 31 July 2019 for the TDS on rent paid for April, May, and June 2019.
-Tenant also needs to provide a TDS certificate by means of Form 16A to the landlord within a period of 15 days from the due date for filing quarterly TDS return.
+For example, you must file returns by 31st July 2025 for the TDS on rent paid for April, May, and June 2025.
+The tenant also needs to provide a TDS certificate by means of Form 16A to the landlord within a period of 15 days from the due date for filing a quarterly TDS return.

 Penalty for not paying TDS